wp-plugins/stripe-woocommerce-addon/readme.txt

 10. Single checkbox to put it in live/test mode.
 11. This plugin currently supports Multiple Currency Irrespective of store base currency See screenshot 2. also see https://support.stripe.com/questions/which-currencies-does-stripe-support
 12. This plugin **does not store Credit Card Details**.
+13. This plugin does not support refunds in woocommerce interface.

 == Screenshots ==